-Almost all previous descriptions of LE dorsal fricatives were based on auditory analysis.
-While this can lead to subtle and accurate description, acoustic analysis can offer an important check and an objective way to discriminate between phonological categories, as long as identifiable acoustic correlates can be established for them.
-This can be especially helpful in cases like that in focus here, because, in principle, articulation is possible in dorsal fricatives anywhere along the cline from [ç] to $[\chi]$, and auditory analysis may not always be able to distinguish the PoA clearly.
-In order to test the hypothesis from the end of the last section, we used a detailed acoustic analysis to ensure the accuracy of our classification of the PoA of a set of specially-collected tokens, controlled for phonological environment, of lenition-derived dorsal fricatives in specially-collected data from 12 LE speakers.
+Almost all of the previous description of LE dorsal fricatives was based on auditory analysis.
+While this can lead to subtle and accurate description, acoustic analysis can offer an important check and an objective way to discriminate between phonological categories as long as identifiable acoustic correlates can be established for them.
+This can be especially helpful in cases like that in focus here, as in principle articulation is possible in dorsal fricatives anywhere along the cline from [ç] to [χ], and auditory analysis may not always be able to distinguish the PoA clearly.
+In order to test the hypothesis set out at the end of the last section, we used a detailed acoustic analysis to ensure the accuracy of our classification of the PoA of a set of specially-collected tokens, controlled for phonological environment, of lenition-derived dorsal fricatives in specially-collected data from 12 LE speakers.

-Previous research has considered a number of acoustic correlates for fricative PoA (see Strevens 1960, Jassem 1962, Wrench 1995, Gordon et al. 2002, Alwan at al. 2011),8 but cross-linguistic studies have established that the Centre of Gravity (CoG) measurement is the most accurate diagnostic measure for PoA in fortis fricatives (Forrest et al. 1988, Jongman et. al 2000, Alwan et al. 2011, Gordon et al. 2002, Jones & Nolan 2007).9 CoG measure-ments have been used compellingly to determine the PoAs of fricatives shared by most varieties of English (Forrest et al. 1988, Jongman et al. 2000), and to compare the PoA of fricatives cross-linguistically (for example, in Gordon et al. 2002).
+Previous research has considered a number of acoustic correlates for the PoA of fricatives (see Strevens 1960, Jassem 1962, Wrench 1995, Gordon et al. 2002, Alwan at al. 2011),8 but, cross-linguistic studies have established that the Centre of Gravity (CoG) measurement is the most accurate diagnostic measure of PoA in fortis fricatives (Forrest et al. 1988, Jongman et. al 2000, Alwan et al. 2011, Gordon et al. 2002, Jones & Nolan 2007).9 CoG measurements have been used compellingly to determine the PoAs of fricatives shared by most varieties of English (Forrest et al. 1988, Jongman et al. 2000), and to compare the PoA of fricatives cross-linguistically (for example, in Gordon et al. 2002).
 We follow this body of work in using CoG to identify the PoA of the dorsal fricatives which derive from the lenition of /k/ in LE.

 CoG is the spectral mean or the average of the frequency range.
 In other words, CoG provides a measurement for on average how high the frequencies are for a given spectrum.
 Lower frequencies are associated with constrictions further back in the mouth as the vocal cavity is longer (Kent & Read 2002, Johnson 2003, Ladefoged 2006).
 Higher CoG frequencies correspond to articulations that are further front.
 There is, however, cross-linguistic, interspeaker, and intraspeaker variation in the CoG measurements, producing a wide range of frequency values for palatal and/or 'back' measurements.
 This means that it is not completely straightforward to ascribe a frequency range to each PoA.
-Table 1 shows this variation in previous work, but also areas of clear agreement: there is a consistent difference in the average CoG for each PoA, and palatals have higher average CoG than back fricatives.
-Table 1 presents figures from previous work describing fricative CoG measurements, extracting their results for velar fricatives (to show the range of values ascribed to that PoA) and for palatals for those languages which have them.
+Table 1 shows this variation in previous work, but also areas of clear agreement: there is a consistent difference in the average CoG for each PoA, with palatals having a higher average CoG than back fricatives.
+Table 1 presents figures from previous work that has described CoG measurements for fricatives, extracting their results for velar fricatives (to show the range of values ascribed to that PoA) and for palatals for those languages which have them.
 All languages surveyed show the average CoG for palatals to be higher than velars.